 Over A Decade of Success

-Over the last decade, the Lady Volunteer golf program has been a constant force in the Southeastern Conference and on the national level under the guidance of Judi Pavόn.
+Over the last decade, the Volunteer golf program has been a constant force in the Southeastern Conference and on the national level under the guidance of Judi Pavόn.
 Since Pavόn became head coach in 2000, the Big Orange has captured 17 tournament titles, competed at 10 NCAA Championships and been a constant presence in top 25 rankings.

-Individually, Lady Vols have captured 27 All-America awards, 55 All-SEC nods and 18 NGCA Academic All-America citations under the tutelage of Pavόn.
+Individually, Vols have captured 27 All-America awards, 55 All-SEC nods and 18 NGCA Academic All-America citations under the tutelage of Pavόn.
 In the "decade of success" with Pavόn, the Orange and White have continued UT's streak of finishing above .500 in head-to-head matchups and competing at the NCAA Regional Championships every season.

-A Helena, Montana native, Pavόn took charge of the Lady Vol golf program after serving as the interim head coach for the final two events of the 1999-2000 season and as an assistant coach on The Hill for three seasons (1997-2000).
+A Helena, Montana native, Pavόn took charge of the Vol golf program after serving as the interim head coach for the final two events of the 1999-2000 season and as an assistant coach on The Hill for three seasons (1997-2000).
 Before coming to Rocky Top, Pavόn had a standout golf career, playing professionally from 1990-1994 and earning All-America honors as a collegian at Alabama.
 She and her husband, Luis, a former UA golfer, live in Knoxville with their two daughters, Alexa, who is a sophomore at UT, and Maya.

 Another Impressive Season